theantidoak/CollegeStrategistRedesign/README.md

 The svg icons were taken from either feathericons.com or Google Icons, except for the select input svg icons, which I made.

+The gender input are radio buttons restyled using svgs.